 The greenhouse gas emission footprint is a measure of emissions along the full production chain of a product that ends up in the EU as final consumption or investment.
 These emissions are sometimes referred to as emissions ‘embodied’ in EU consumption, although they are not literally included in the final products, and these products are not only consumed, but may also be investment goods.

 Air emission footprints offer a complementary perspective to greenhouse gas inventories and air emissions accounts.
 The latter two record emissions on the production side, at the origin of the emissions.
-In contrast, carbon footprints are estimated from the perspective of the final product and where it is consumed, and are therefore also referred to as consumption-based accounts.
+In contrast, air emission footprints are estimated from the perspective of the final product and where it is consumed, and are therefore also referred to as consumption-based accounts.
 The distinction between the three perspectives is further described in Eurostat’s page on emissions of greenhouse gases and air pollutants.

 The model estimations are based on two main source datasets (see 18.1 for more detail):

-1) Country of origin [C_ORIG]: place of origin, where the emissions take place.
+Country of origin [C_ORIG]: place of origin, where the emissions take place.
 This geographical dimension includes 46 entities: 45 countries (including EU Member States) and one aggregate for the rest of the world (WRL_REST), i.e. all the countries beyond those 45.
 Three additional aggregates are available: ‘European Union – 27 countries (from 2020)’ (EU27_2020); ‘Extra-EU27 (from 2020)’ (EXT_EU27_2020), i.e. all the countries in the world which are not part of the EU; and ‘All countries of the world’ (WORLD).

-2) Economic activities in the country of origin [NACE_R2]: economic activity which actually emits.
+Economic activities in the country of origin [NACE_R2]: economic activity which actually emits.
 Data are broken down by NACE classification of economic activities, with an aggregation level of A*64 (i.e. 64 branches).
-Direct emissions by households are also included.
+The model produces estimates with A*64 NACE breakdown (as in FIGARO ICIOT's), so direct emissions by households ([NACE_R2] = HH) are simply added to these results.
 The following aggregates are available: ‘Total – all NACE activities’ (TOTAL); ‘All NACE activities plus households’ (TOTAL_HH).

-3) Country of destination [C_DEST]: the geographical entity where the final demand (or consumption) takes place.
+Country of destination [C_DEST]: the geographical entity where the final demand (or consumption) takes place.
 This geographical dimension includes 46 entities: 45 countries (including EU Member States) and one aggregate for the rest of the world (WLR_REST), i.e. all the countries beyond those 45.
 Three additional aggregates are available: ‘European Union – 27 countries (from 2020)’ (EU27_2020); ‘Extra-EU27 (from 2020)’ (EXT_EU27_2020), i.e. all the countries in the world which are not part of the EU; and ‘All countries of the world’ (WORLD).

-4) National accounts indicator (ESA 2010) [NA_ITEM]: this dimension denotes the type of final demand in the country of destination causing the carbon footprint.
+National accounts indicator (ESA 2010) [NA_ITEM]: this dimension denotes the type of final demand in the country of destination causing the footprint.
 This dimension distinguishes 5 categories of final demand: final consumption expenditure of general government, final consumption expenditure of households, final consumption expenditure of NPISH, gross fixed capital formation, changes in inventories and acquisitions less disposals of valuables.
-For private households (i.e. [NACE_R2] = HH), this category is not applicable (NAP), since the model produces estimates with A*64 NACE breakdown (as in FIGARO ICIOT's) and direct emissions by households are simply added to these results.
-The following aggregate is available: ‘Total’ (TOTAL), which equals the sum of the 5 categories of final demand and ‘Not applicable’ (NAP).
+Direct emissions by households ([NACE_R2] = HH) are included under final consumption expenditure of households.
+The following aggregate is available: ‘Total’ (TOTAL), which equals the sum of the 5 categories of final demand.

-5) Time [TIME]: reference years covered by the dataset, starting from 2010.
+Time [TIME]: reference years covered by the dataset, starting from 2010.

-6) Time frequency [FREQ]: data are annual.
+Time frequency [FREQ]: data are annual.

-7) Unit [UNIT]: thousand tonnes of air emissions.
+Unit [UNIT]: thousand tonnes of air emissions.
 For other pollutants than CO2, the unit is thousand tonnes of CO2-equivalent.
 The Global Warming Potentials (GWP) applied for the conversion are available in section 3.2 of the metadata of air emissions accounts.

 Taking CO2 footprints as an example, the dataset can provide the following detail of information:

-In 2010 [TIME], final consumption expenditure of households [NA_ITEM] in Portugal [C_DEST] induced n thousand tonnes [UNIT] of CO2 emissions emitted by the fishing and aquaculture industry [NACE_R2] in Greece [C_ORIG].
+In 2010 (TIME), final consumption expenditure of households (NA_ITEM) in Portugal (C_DEST) induced n thousand tonnes (UNIT) of CO2 emissions emitted by the fishing and aquaculture industry (NACE_R2) in Greece (C_ORIG).

 3.3.
 Coverage - sector